astefanutti/metrics-aspectj/README.md

     }

     @Timed(name = "timerName ${this.id}")
-    public void timedMethod() {}
+    void timedMethod() {} // Timer name => TimedMethod.timerName <id>
 }
 ```

 In that example, _Metrics AspectJ_ will automatically create a `Timer` instance (respectively retrieve an existing `Timer` instance with the same `name` already registered in the `MetricRegistry`) right after the instantiation of the `TimedMethod` class and evaluate the EL expression based on the value of the `id` attribute of that newly created `TimedMethod` instance to name the `Timer` instance (respectively resolve the `Timer` instance registered in the `MetricRegistry`).
 If the value of the `id` attribute changes over time, the `name` of the `Timer` instance won't be re-evaluated.

-Note that these annotations won't be inherited if they are placed on interfaces or parent classes.
+Note that these annotations won't be inherited if they are placed on interface or parent class methods.
 Indeed, according to the Java language specification, non-type annotations are not inherited.
-It's discussed in more details in the [Limitations](#limitations) section.
+It is discussed in more details in the [Limitations](#limitations) section.

 #### _Metrics_ Registry Resolution